cimentadaj/ml_socsci/05_unsupervised.md

 * They were threatened by other students
 * Other students took away or destroyed things that belonged to them
 * They got hit or pushed around by other students
-* Other students spread nasty rumours about them
+* Other students spread nasty rumors about them

 For each of these variables, the scale ranges from 1 to 4 where 4 is 'Once a week or more' and 1 is 'Never or almost never'.
 In other words, the higher the number, the more negative their response.